seob31/seob31.github.io/_posts/2025-01-18-spring-config-manage.md

 ---
 layout: post
-title: "Quick Start Guide"
+title: "Spring 설정 파일 통합 관리"
 topic: backend
-categories: [Jekyll, tutorial]
+categories: [spring]
-image: assets/images/12.jpg
+image: assets/images/blog/backend/spring-config-manage.jpg
+tags: [featured]
 ---

 If you already have a full Ruby development environment with all headers and RubyGems installed (see Jekyll’s requirements), you can create a new Jekyll site by doing the following: